fyrkov/refcards/AWS/APIGateway.md

 * Swagger/OpenAPI import to quickly define APIs
 * Transform and validate requests and responses
 * Cache API responses
+* **Can terminate TLS and be configured for mutual TLS**

 API type is selected upon creation:
-* HTTP API
+* HTTP API (newer than REST)
 * WebSocket
 * REST API / REST API private

 Endpoint types can be:
 * Edge-optimized.
 For global clients.
 Requests are routed through CloudFront edge locations => improved latency.
 The Gateway itself stays in one region.
 * Regional.
 For clients within same region.
-Is not integrated with CLoudFront edge locations by def but it can be added manually to have some improve  improvements as above.
+Is not integrated with CloudFront edge locations by def, but it can be added manually to have some improve  improvements as above.
 * Private.
 Can be accessed only in the VPC using an interface VPC endpoint (ENI).
 Resource policy is used to define access.

 Endpoint integration types:
 * HTTP
 * Lambda
-* Mock
 * AWS Service
 * VPC Link
+* Mock

+#### Caching
+API Gateway caches responses from your endpoint for a specified time-to-live (TTL) period, in seconds.\
+API Gateway then responds to the request by looking up the endpoint response from the cache instead of requesting your endpoint.\
+The default TTL value for API caching is 300 seconds.
+The maximum TTL value is 3600 seconds.\
+TTL=0 means caching is disabled.

 #### Timeout
 API Gateway has a default (and max) timeout of 29secs when calling a target.